waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Boulder Switch & Barrier:** `boulder_switch` tiles are activated when a boulder is pushed onto them, which typically changes a `boulder_barrier` tile into a `cleared_boulder_barrier` tile (effectively `ground`).

 ## B. General Heuristics & Rules
 - **PC Interaction:** To use a PC, stand on the tile directly below it, face up, and press 'A'.
+The 'B' button is the universal 'back' or 'cancel' command in PC menus.
 - **HM Usage:** HMs are used from the party menu outside of battle.
 Fainted Pokémon can use field moves.
 - **"No Will to Fight" Message (Correction):** This message appears only when the cursor in the party menu is on an already fainted Pokémon.
 It is a UI error, not a gameplay mechanic.
 - **Surf Mechanic:** You cannot initiate Surf from an `elevated_ground` tile.
 You must be on a `ground`, `steps`, or `grass` tile adjacent to water.